venator85/cwac-endless/README.markdown

 Version
 -------
-This is version v0.6.1 of this module, meaning it is being reused more widely, and without tons of anguish.
+This is version v0.7.0 of this module, meaning it is slowly becoming a respected member of the Android community.

 Demo
 ----